 Things like annual legal conferences, professional coaches, and consultants are incredibly valuable, but they aren’t free.
 Cheaper or free training resources like CLE courses, webinars, and online materials are more budget-friendly, but they may not be as in-depth.

 The solution?
 Plan for a combination of free and paid training that best suits your needs (and your budget).

 4. Consider the value of each type of training

 When choosing lawyer training options, consider the tangible and intangible value of each.
 Lawyer training is an investment of your valuable time, effort, and money—but the potential payoffs (like becoming more efficient, productive, and happier in your career) can mean an even higher return on that investment.

 If a type of training, such as courses, can significantly increase the number of clients you work with, your profits, your leads, or your confidence, it should be prioritized.
 Even if it’s not free.

 In today’s rapidly evolving legal market, training for lawyers—whether that means increasing your knowledge base, learning the latest legal tech and trends, or working on your business skills—can lead to greater success as an attorney.

 There are plenty of lawyer training options available to you.
 Whether you want to find a mentor, hire a coach, attend more industry conferences, or learn from free online resources, the key is to create a plan and select the training programs that work best for your learning style, goals, and budget.
-By actively pursuing training for lawyers, you can set yourself apart, be more competitive, and make your work-life more satisfying.
+By actively pursuing training for lawyers, you can set yourself apart, get more clients, be more competitive, and make your work-life more satisfying.

 Categorized in: Business